subquery/documentation/docs/subquery_network/testnet/indexers/index-project.md

 ![Announce a Project to Network](/assets/img/announce_project_index_project.png)

-After the transaction is processed, the status of the project will change to `INDEXING`.
+After the transaction is processed, the project's status will change to `INDEXING`.
 Now, the Indexer can:

 - Publish the project to `READY` on the network via `Announce Ready`
 - `Stop indexing` the project